fluencelabs/cli/README.md

 If you want README.md file to be correctly generated please don't forget to run `npm run build` before committing

 Pull request and release process:
+1. Update version in package.json
-1. Run `npm run check` to make sure everything ok with the code
+2. Run `npm run check` to make sure everything ok with the code
-2. Only after that commit your changes to trigger pre-commit hook that updates `README.md`.
+3. Only after that commit your changes to trigger pre-commit hook that updates `README.md`.
 Read `README.md` to make sure it is correctly updated
-3. Push your changes
+4. Push your changes
-4. Create pull request and merge your changes to `main`
+5. Create pull request and merge your changes to `main`
-5. Switch to `main` locally and pull merged changes
+6. Switch to `main` locally and pull merged changes
-6. Run `git tag -a v0.0.0 -m ""` with version number that you want instead of `0.0.0`
+7. Run `git tag -a v0.0.0 -m ""` with version number that you want instead of `0.0.0`
-5. Run `git push origin v0.0.0` with version number that you want instead of `0.0.0` to trigger release
+8. Run `git push origin v0.0.0` with version number that you want instead of `0.0.0` to trigger release

 # Commands